jsa-aerial/js-local-vcf/README.md

 Details below

-`readBinaryVCF` which takes a tabix filespec and a BGZF VCF filespec initializes a tabix reader and builds binary VCF reader.
+`readBinaryVCF` which takes a tabix filespec, a BGZF VCF filespec, and a user supplied callback function: initializes a tabix reader, builds binary VCF reader, calls user CB at finish.
 Provides methods

   * `getHeader` - obtains and returns the VCF header lines
   * `getRecords` - obtains the data records in a reference region and